vanadium/website/content/faq.md

 virtual CPUs, each implemented as a single hyperthread on a 2.3 GHz Intel Xeon E5 v3 (Haswell).

-# Are JavaScript promises supported?

-Yes, the Vanadium JS library is both callback and promise compatible.
-For simplicity, the tutorials use callbacks exclusively.

-Any function that accepts a callback argument also returns a promise.
-Thus, to use promises, omit the `cb` argument.
-Accordingly, use `Promise.resolve` and `Promise.reject` to indicate the end of the function.

 [benchmarks]: https://github.com/vanadium/go.ref/tree/master/profiles/internal/rpc/benchmark
 [gce]: https://cloud.google.com/compute/docs/machine-types